Beagle Bag: Wowzo

-The object of Wowzo is for each player to move his "man" (represented on the board by the first three letters of his name) through the maze and land on each letter of a five-letter keyword before his opponent does.
+The object of Wowzo is for each player to move their "man" (represented on the board by the first three letters of their name) through the maze and land on each letter of a five-letter keyword before their opponent does.
 The letters of the keyword, which is entered by a player at the start of the game, are scattered randomly throughout the maze.
 Players can move their men left, right, up or down; the man will continue to move in that direction until it hits a wall or encounters one of the letters of the keyword (which grants a free turn).

-Each player on his turn can also open or close one of many "gates" in the maze's walls, represented by letters.
+Each player on their turn can also open or close one of many "gates" in the maze's walls, represented by letters.
 Doing so can open shortcuts to letters or block one's opponent.
+After every turn, two gates are randomly selected and flipped by the computer, to keep things unpredictable.
 The first player to collect all the letters of the keyword wins.

 Utilities

 Included in the Beagle Bag collection is Beagle Menu, a configurable disk menu program that offers one-key access to select files.